blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/tinkerer.md

 success.

 ### Lightning pack
 Many uses.
 This contraption consists of a backpack with an 10ft antenna connected by wire to an emitter ray gun.
-During a long rest when there is thunder and lightning, one can charge the lightning pack by exposing it to a lightning strike.
+When there is thunder and lightning, one can charge the lightning pack by exposing it to a lightning strike.
 Once charged, it has a single shot.
 A shot from a lightning pack fires a lightning bolt 50 feet in a straight line.
 All creatures within the bolt's path must make a dexterity saving throw.
 On a failure, they take 4d6 lightning damage, and half as much on a success.

 ### Hand Glider
 You throw a glider with a cargo hold that can store up to 5lb.
 The glider has a